eclipse-edc/Connector/docs/developer/decision-records/2023-12-19-token-handling-refactor/README.md

 ## Rationale

 Token generation and verification have evolved organically over time and contain a number of inconsistencies and unnecessary complexity.
-This Architecture Decision Record details how these code paths will be refactored to provide more streamlined, concise, and consistent token handling services.
+This Decision Record details how these code paths will be refactored to provide more streamlined, concise, and consistent token handling services.

 ## Impact